kingsdigitallab/framesense/README.md

 It is expected that each operator:
 * is atomic or minimal ("does one thing and does it well");
 * implements one method or strategy;
-* should only process the input of its output doesn't already exist;
+* should only process the input if its output doesn't already exist;
-* uses containers isolate its software dependencies;
+* uses containers to isolate its software dependencies;
 * works on all files at one specific level in the hierarchy (e.g. make_shots splits all your clips into shots);
 * has a name which reflects what it does, on what unit, with which method (e.g. make_clips_ffmpeg);
-* is written as Python class wihin a module `operator.py` under a package which name matches the name of the operator (e.g. `operators/make_clips_ffmpeg/operator.py`);
+* is written as a Python class wihin a module `operator.py` under a package which name matches the name of the operator (e.g. `operators/make_clips_ffmpeg/operator.py`);
 * inherits from the [base operator](operators/base/operator.py);

-## TODO
+## Feature and Bugs

-* make_clips_ffmpeg: test with Singularity
-* make_clips_ffmpeg: docker -rm to delete container on exit
-* make_frames: new operator
-* make_clips_ffmpeg: remove clip folders which are no longer annotated
-* add filter options
+Please use